amitjoy/amitjoy.github.com/_posts/2016-01-31-OSGi-enRoute.md

 ### Examples

 Just few days back, I had developed an application using OSGi enRoute incorporating most of the &micro;services in an efficient way.
-The application is called **LED Controller**.
+The application is called **LED Controller**.  <br />

 You can have a look at the application in the following repository which also contains several other small examples on how to use such an awesome framework in real-life software development.
 <br />